General Loan Information

 We participate in the Federal Direct Loan Program.
 If you are eligible, direct lending is when you or your parent borrow directly from the federal government.
 Direct Loans include Direct Subsidized, Unsubsidized Loans, and Direct PLUS Loans.
 You repay these loans directly to the U.S. Department of Education or a servicer appointed by the U. S. Department of Education.

-If your financial aid file is complete, there will be a link named “Loan Request” on the Financial Aid tile in your Student Self-Service.
+If your financial aid file is complete, there will be a link named “Loan Request” on the Fin.
+Aid & Account Balance tile in your Student Self-Service.
 This link should be accessed to request a student loan and to indicate the amount of loan requested.
 As always, we encourage you to borrow responsibly so your total debt remains manageable when in repayment.

 To be eligible for student loans, you must maintain enrollment in at least six credit hours and meet all other criteria required to receive federal student aid.